-- Child's name and date of birth; - Child in normal context, e.g. behaviour, attitude, (has there been an extreme change); - The incident(s) which gives rise for concern with date(s) and times(s); - A verbatim record of what the child or young person has said; - If recording bruising/injuries indicate position, colour, size, shape and time on body map; - Action taken.
+- Child's name and date of birth; - Child in normal context, e.g. behaviour, attitude, (has there been an extreme change); - The incident(s) which gives rise for concern with date(s) and times(s); - A verbatim record of what the child or young person has said; - If recording bruising/injuries indicate position, colour, size, shape and time on body map; - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.

 The details above are vital to the information gathering process and do not constitute an investigation.
 Written information should be passed to the DSL.
+The designated safeguarding lead will evaluate the quality of the recording of concerns and may ask staff to provide further information.